Issy Wong: International career

 In 2019, Wong played for the England Academy in a match against Australia A. She was added to the England Academy squad for the 2019/20 season.
 In 2020, Wong was one of 24 England players to resume training during the COVID-19 pandemic.
 Wong was one of three uncapped players in the training squad; the others were Lauren Bell and Emma Lamb.
 She was a nets bowler for the England players ahead of their series against the West Indies, but was not selected in the squad for the series.
 In January 2021, Wong travelled with the England squad for their series against New Zealand but was not part of the playing squad.

 In December 2021, Wong was named in England's A squad for their tour to Australia, with the matches being played alongside the Women's Ashes.
 In June 2022, Wong was named as a travelling reserve in England's Women's Test squad for their one-off match against South Africa.
 She was then added to the squad for the Test match, after Emily Arlott did not recover from COVID-19.
 She made her Test debut on 27 June 2022, for England against South Africa.
 On 2 July 2022, Wong was also named in England's Women's One Day International (WODI) squad for their matches against South Africa.
 She made her WODI debut on 15 July 2022, also for England against South Africa, and took three wickets in her debut match.
 Later the same month, she was named in England's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
 Wong made her Women's Twenty20 International (WT20I) debut on 21 July 2022, also during England's home series against South Africa.
 In November 2022, Wong was awarded with her first England central contract.

 Personal life

 Wong's second favourite sport is association football.
-She and her family are diehard fans of Liverpool Football Club.
-Her father took her, wrapped in his coat, to her first Liverpool game when she was just six months old.
+She and her family are fans of Liverpool Football Club.
 She also supports NBA basketball team the Golden State Warriors.